xiaoxianyu-office/mm/skills/mechanics/sendtoast.md

 ## Description
-Displays a "toast" message to all targeted players.
-Does nothing if the target is not a player.
+Displays an advancement-like "toast" message to all targeted players.
+Can only affect targeted players, has no effect on non-player targets.

+The header of the toast is set by the frame type, such as `challenge` being titled `Challenge Complete!`.

 ## Attributes